gator1/rundoo/app/README.md

 # Rundoo

-It's a distributed system that a registry service, a log service, rundoo service(business logic), and a web portal.
+It's a distributed system that has a registry service, a log service, rundoo service(business logic), and a web portal.

 The code is developed in Go; there is no Javascript even for front end.
 The service uses Go httpserver.
 For a real application one probabaly should consider some framework such as Gin or Uber fiber.

-The web portal and rundoo service commuinate through grpc while all other services talk with REST API over http.
+The web portal and rundoo service commuinate through grpc while all other services talk with with each other using REST API over http.
-I planed to use UberFx to use gRPC for all communications.
+I planned to use UberFx to use gRPC for all communications.
 However I realized that Uber didn't open source some of modules so using UberFx as a foundation would take longer time to build; the system would be much better but I just didn't have enough time.
-So this is a pure Go play that hopefully demonstrate my experitises in a distributed system envrionment.
+So this is a pure Go play that hopefully demonstrates my experitises in a distributed system envrionment.

 ## UI overview

 The Web portal listens on port 5050 (on Mac 5000 is often taken).
+You need to have your bowser pointing to localhost:5050 to use the system.
 It will show the products in the DB; when you start the DB is empty.
 Some sql files are provided to help you get some data in.

 There are three buttons, Home, Add Product, and Search Product.
+You can add a product or search for products.
+You can use home to come back to view the products in the database.
+There is no pagitation implemented so it only works in a demo envriorment.
+In a production environment with millions of products in the system, pagitation or other methods need to be implemented.

 ## Database

 The rundoo service uses a Postgres database.
-The Postgres runs in a docker.
-The instruction to set up Postgres, it's assumed that you have docker installed.
+The Postgres runs in a docker container.
+The instruction to set up Postgres is as follows, it's assumed that you have docker installed.
 All my tests are done on a Mac.

 1. Pull Postgres imagine
 ```sh